ethanp/programming/Notes/Rails Notes.md

 * **lib** --- libraries your app might use
 * **vendor** --- gems and plug-ins bundled automatically by the app

+### Assets directories
+* **app/assets** --- for assets owned by this application (images, style sheets, javascript)
+* **lib/assets** --- for assets shared across applications, but created/owned by you (for perhaps a collection of apps)
+* **vendor/assets** --- for assets created/owned by someone who isn't you (e.g. a framework)

+## Controllers
+### respond_to
+    def abcd
+      @task = Task.find(params[:task_id])
+      respond_to do |format|
+        format.html { redirect_to @task, notice: 'Task was successfully created.' }
+        format.json { render :show, status: :created, location: @task }
+      end
+    end

+1. If you want to respond to specific formats in different ways, you declare here (in a block) how to respond to each format
+2. If you leave the default empty, it will `render` the `template` associated with this *controller-action* for this format
+3. If that's not what you want, you can use `redirect_to` or `render` to declare what you *do* want
+4. I think if you leave a format out, it will not be able to respond to that format
+    5. So that's why you see `format.js` (with no block) to enable support for responses to AJAX requests.
+1. This is an example of what a render partial with local variables looks like:

+        <% = render 'header', title: 'My Blog' %>

+   Any number of local variables can be assigned this way, and any object can be set as the value.
+In the preceding example, the partial has access to the local variable title.

+### Testing
+1. There's a *testing database* just for testing
+2. The database gets dropped and re-created every time the tests are run

 # Useful snippets